matthewlouisbrockman/SelfReviewingAgent/README.md

 ### Cool prompt stuff
 So the coolest thing about the prompt is hallucinated functions work _really really well_.
 Huge fan of using typescript interfaces to define specific outputs - see `linearPlanner.tsx` for the most interesting one i think.

+So it turns out these hallucinated functions aren't as resiliant as I thought they were and the inputs do matter a lot, I think there's some work to do in figuring out when they do what's expected and when they don't.
+It ended up needing examples (ick, few shots) and then overfitting to one or two so had to go with 3.
+I suppose drinking 10 red bulls was not the best idea in the world.

 #### important!
 I don't know typescript that well so this should be fun